Snorkeling on the Great Barrier Reef

-Apocalypse aside, I’m glad we didn’t have anything planned for the evening, we were exhausted from waking up early, swimming and being in the sun all day.
+Apocalypse aside, I’m glad we didn’t have anything planned for the evening, we were exhausted from waking up early, swimming, snorkeling on the Great Barrier Reef and being in the sun all day.
 It was all we could muster to get back to our AirBnB and make dinner – we were asleep by 10:45 and dreaming of fishies.

 10 Things You Need to Know Before Traveling the East Coast of Australia

 Going to the Great Barrier Reef is definitely on my bucket list.
 I have a diver’s license, and although I haven’t actually dived for like 20 years, I think I would like to go scuba diving when I’m there.

 Sad thing is, I may have to hurry, since large parts of the reef have been subject to coral bleeching this year.
 The corals are abandoned by the small algae they live in symbiosis with, and subsequently they die.
 All due to the climate change, which the president elect refers to as made up by China.
 Did someone mention apocalypse?